PeterZerlauth/Tc3_Event/README.md

 # Tc3_Event

-**Tc3_Event** is a lightweight and efficient event logging framework for **TwinCAT 3** automation projects.
+**Tc3_Event** is a lightweight and efficient event logging framework for TwinCAT 3 automation projects.
-It provides structured logging capabilities with reusable Function Blocks, enabling clear visibility of system events, HMI display integration, and File logging.
+It provides structured logging capabilities through reusable Function Blocks, enabling clear visibility of system events, seamless HMI display integration, and reliable file logging.
+Built for developer productivity and high performance, it helps you maintain clarity and control in complex automation applications.

 ---